dollarshaveclub/shave/README.md

 ## How?

-**Shave.js** trims an element's text string to the last full word that can fit within a specified max height.
+**Shave.js** shaves an element's text string to the last full word that can fit within a specified max height.

 ## Why?